 Within the stormwater management menu options, we specifically note that disconnecting downspouts is an option where appropriate.
-The reason we specify where appropriate is because disconnecting management option where appropriate because not all sites are appropriate for a rain garden.
-BHCP Technicians will note in the site report whether installing a rain garden is recommended.
-Items they take into consideration include the type and condition of the soil(s), how well water infiltrates and drains, the slope, what part of the region they work in, etc. If a participant ever has a question about whether or not it's appropriate to install a rain garden, encourage them to review their site report or reach out to their local stormwater management utility.
-Some communities, such as Gresham, offer incentives for installing a rain garden (where appropriate).
+The reason we specify where appropriate is because disconnecting downspouts is not appropriate for every site or community we work in.
+In the site report, BHCP Technicians will note whether disconnecting downspouts is recommended.
+Items they take into consideration when recommending (or not recommending) this include the type and condition of the soil(s), how well water infiltrates and drains, the slope, what part of the region they work in (e.g. Washington County), etc. If a participant ever has a question about whether or not it's appropriate to disconnect their downspouts, encourage they review their site report or reach out to their local stormwater management utility.